cstuart1609/Space-Missions-EDA/README.md

 #### Launches since 2000
 ![image](https://github.com/user-attachments/assets/48d8e44b-9af8-4df3-ae7d-8ea3ddfcb999)
 This shows a significant drop-off in Russian launches, while China and French Guiana show strongly in this set.
 Note the number of countries with launches taking place, reflecting the presence of numerous launch sites in the modern age.
+As eluded to earlier, India's progress as a space-faring nation is clear to see, appearing to match launches from Russia and Japan in the period.

 #### Launches from 1957-1967
 ![image](https://github.com/user-attachments/assets/7c61a760-f3ff-4422-add4-23149af466b1)